infinum/eightshift-forms/.github/CONTRIBUTING.md

 Hi there!
-Thanks for helping out in improving our Eightshift Libs.
+Thanks for helping out in improving our Eightshift Forms.

 ## Reporting an issue